Noboru Shimura: Spartak Subotica

 After several season playing in Montenegro, Shimura moved to Serbia and joined Spartak Subotica in summer 2017, penning a three-year professional contract with new club.
 Shimura made his Serbian SuperLiga debut in opening match of the 2017–18 season, in 2–1 home win versus OFK Bačka under coach Aleksandar Veselinović, when he also noted an assist for a goal.
 Making an official appearance for Spartak, Shimura became the first Japanese footballer in the club history.
 Shimura scored his first goal for the club in 2–0 away victory over Rad.
 As a coincidence, Shimura also scored his next goal for the club in 2–0 win against the same opponent on 18 March 2018.
 Finally, Shimura scored his third season goal in 2–0 away victory over Vojvodina on 22 April 2018.

+Machida Zelvia (loan)

+In February 2019, Shimura return to Japan to join J2 League club Machida Zelvia on loan.

+Port

+After seven years at Spartak Subotica, Shimura moved to Southeast Asia to signed with Thai League 1 club Port on 5 June 2023.